 - If you’re after sea and beaches, Murcia is your place.
 With 250 km of coastline as well as 18 natural parks, fields, mountains and valleys, the region boasts beautiful natural landscape which also lends itself perfectly to outdoor pursuits and sporting activities all year round.

 - Culturally, Murcia is something of an open-air museum.
-Alongside 15 museums you will find many art galleries and exhibition halls, and the vibrant student population (more than 35,000 split between two universities) adds even more to the city.
+Alongside 15 museums you will find many art galleries, exhibition halls, concerts and a very interesting offer on theatre and fine arts.

 For more information about Murcia, please click here.